 Many people live on alert, distrusting life, people and themselves.

-In somatic work, we learn to recognize what is trauma, what is present—and how to restore safety in the body and in life.
+In somatic work, we learn to recognize what is trauma, what is present — and how to restore safety in the body and in life.

-And life, little by little, stops being a field of survival — to become a space of choice, love and presence.
+to become a space of choice, love, and presence.

 Each session is a space for you to explore your emotions, relationship patterns and inner challenges in a safe and compassionate way.